Emerging Tech in Neurology and Neurosurgery

 In this year alone, the fields of Neurology and Neurosurgery saw more emerging technologies than ever before.
 These life-saving and often life-improving scientific finds and new procedures aren’t just changing the Neurology field; these discoveries are changing the way we think of the brain entirely.

 Life-Saving Technologies Emerge

-Alzheimer’s and the treatments used to help combat this debilitating disease have been on the forefront of scientific advancement over the past 5 years.
+Alzheimer’s and the treatments used to help combat this debilitating disease have been on the forefront of scientific advancement over the past five years.

 Treatment doesn’t end with Alzheimer’s.
-Other patients inflicted by diseases like Multiple Sclerosis, Amyotrophic Lateral Sclerosis and Parkinson’s are gaining quality of life.
+Other patients inflicted by diseases like Multiple Sclerosis, Amyotrophic Lateral Sclerosis and Parkinson’s are gaining a better quality of life.

-In one study by Wake Forest Baptist Medical Center, scientists found a thirty-five to thirty-seven percent increase in short term memory recall among patients with the prosthetics implanted.
+In one study by Wake Forest Baptist Medical Center, scientists found a 35-37 percent increase in short-term memory recall among patients with an innovative prosthetic implanted.

 Emphasis on Telehealth

 Scientists have noted the potential and expected rise of plaque-caused diseases in the brain.
 Yet the field of Neurology is still experiencing a shortage of qualified physicians.
 Access to the right Neurology specialist can be especially challenging for patients suffering from movement disorders.

 That’s why many hospitals are now offering Telehealth services and remote monitoring of symptoms.
 Doctors can now check on patients’ brain prosthetics and brain wave activity without requiring a visit to the office, making checkups and communication easier than ever before.